Cartonnage: The Art of Box Making with Claudia Squio

-We hope you enjoy our conversation with Kathy Rees.
+We hope you enjoy this conversation with Claudia Squio.
 We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.

 To add yourself to our mailing list and be notified whenever we post a new podcast, provide your name and email address below.
 You won’t get spam and we won’t share your address.